 While the state's terrain is quite rugged being in the heart of Appalachia Tennessee was blessed with a sound railroad system given that so many large cities popped up within its borders such as Memphis, Nashville, Chattanooga and Knoxville.
 While the state has lost nearly 1,500 miles from its peak network of just over 4,500 miles Tennessee is still plays a vital role for the indusry.
 If you are interested in Tennessee railroad jobs the state is home to six of the seven Class Is (four of which only reach Memphis including the Kansas City Southern Railway, Union Pacific, BNSF Railway, and Canadian National) and more than a dozen shortlines.
 Despite its location in Appalachia, coal is not a major producer of originated freight tonnage for Tennessee.
 Instead, it is quite diversified from chemicals and timber products to food and intermodal.
-If you are interested in learning more about Tennessee's railroad network and the freight which passes through its borders please click here.

 A career in the railroad is certainly something which I would recommend taking your time to research beforehand, particularly if you are not all that familiar with the industry.
 Working for a Class I in the fields of transportation or maintenance offers excellent pay, retirement, and benefits.
 However, it requires incredibly long hours, on-call whenever you are needed, and a schedule that is completely unpredictable.
 As such, some realize it's not for them as it's very difficult trying to juggle a family life while constantly being out on the road.
 If you are lucky enough to hire on with a smaller railroad this may be the way to go if you truly want to work in the industry.
-While the pay not be quite as good the hours and schedule are usually much more predictable (for instance, many shortlines only operate Monday through Friday).
+While the pay not be quite as good the hours and schedule are usually much more predictable (for instance, many short lines only operate Monday through Friday).

 In any event, for more information regarding Tennessee railroad jobs, please visit the links below or the railroad's individual contact information concerning possible openings.
 Please be aware that while I try to make sure everything listed below is completely updated I cannot 100% guarantee that this is always the case.
 Finally, if you are attending college and looking for an internship or graduate program in the field of business during the summer months please check out the career pages of the Class Is listed here, many offer such.

-Lastly, to search for Tennessee railroad jobs directly please use the below search box from Indeed.com.
+(Lastly, to search for Tennessee railroad jobs directly please use the below search box from Indeed.com.)

 Class I Railroads